 “This class has 25 students, and without air conditioning, it quickly became hot,” Grafia said.
 “It was difficult to focus or continue learning, so we decided to move outdoors for a more comfortable and productive environment.”

-Grafia adjusted her lesson plan on the spot, replacing a planned Quizlet Live activity with a bingo game.
+Grafia adjusted her lesson plan, replacing a planned activity requiring internet with a bingo game.

-“Students created their own bingo sheets using Hiragana characters, then wrote the target sentences on the back to prepare for the next part of the lesson,” she said.
+“Students created their own bingo sheets using Hiragana characters, then wrote the target sentences on the back to prepare for the next part of the lesson,” said Grafia, noting that Hiragana is one of the phonetic writing systems used in Japanese and represents syllable sounds.

-“We were in the middle of a discussion-based lesson that relied on online sources,” Grohowski said.
+“We were in the middle of researching a project that relied on online sources,” Grohowski said.
 “When the Wi-Fi went down, we quickly pivoted to printed materials from the library so we could stay on track with our unit.”

-To maintain safety and comfort on campus, the Academy installed portable lights in restrooms and hallways.
+To maintain safety and comfort on campus, administration said the Academy installed portable lights in restrooms and hallways.
+Buildings without windows can become dark quickly during outages, requiring temporary lighting to maintain safety.

 Once power was restored, the school’s tech staff spent the afternoon rebooting phone and internet systems, while the maintenance crew reset air conditioning fans and timers for outdoor lighting.